StarkSources/myblog/_posts/2019-03-04-More-info-about-this-blog.md

 This blog also has a Subscribers list where you can get updates. you too can join to the subscribers list.

+we have a contribute section where any user can submit their posts and share their Knowledge.